leap-stc/leap-stc.github.io/book/guides/data_guide.md

 This does currently not provide a solution to handle datasets that have been produced by you (as e.g. part of a publication).
 We are working on formalizing a workflow for this type of data.
 Please reach out to the [](support.data_compute_team) if you have data that you would like to publish.
 See [](explanation.data-policy.types) for more.
 :::

+(guide.data.upload_manual)=
 #### How to get new data ingested (if public download is not available)

-If an option to download the source data is available always try to follow the [pangeo-forge based workflow](uides.data.ingestion_pipeline) first to maximize reproducibility.
+If an option to download the source data is available always try to follow the [pangeo-forge based workflow](guides.data.ingestion_pipeline) first to maximize reproducibility.
 But if the data of your choice is located on behind a firewall on an HPC center, the 'pull' based paradigm of pangeo-forge will not work.
 In this case we have an option to 'push' the data to a special "inbox" bucket (`'leap-pangeo-inbox'`) on the [](reference.infrastructrue.osn_pod), from there an admin can move the data to another dedicated bucket and the data can be added to the catalog using the [template feedstock](https://github.com/leap-stc/LEAP_template_feedstock).

 **Step by Step instructions**